 3. Bring Electronics & Power Cords With You in Your Carry-On

 Never check your electronics OR power cords.
 But sometimes at the airport, we may have to rush to check our bags and might forget about our electronics in our backpacks until the last minute.
 So having easy access to our main compartment is essential in getting our carry-on ready to travel.
 The u-shape design on our packs makes this so easy.

 At first, we were unsure about this design, but we soon come to love it because it is much easier to access our items throughout the bag and not mess up our packing!
 Also, our Mounatainsmith Scream 25 collapsible bag makes for a great carry-on bag.
 We can easily pull it out of the big backpack and stuff it with our electronics to take on the plane with us.

-4. Buckle Your Waist Strap Around Your Pack to Secure It
+4. Buckle Your Waist Strap Around Your Backpack to Secure It for Air Travel

 This tip is one we had to learn the hard way.
 During a prior trip, we didn’t have the waist straps secure by wrapping it around the main part of the pack.
 We arrived at the baggage claim with a missing snap.
 This made the critical waist strap on the backpack useless.

 Since then, we have been making sure that our waist straps are secure by latching them around to the main pack.
 Extremely important!